jackynote/springboot3-example-convention-validator/README.md

 - Simple project to implement validator for naming convention and apply best practice of Java.
 - This way to control code quality and all sources in big project.

+## Referral:
-Read my article on: [Medium](https://jackynote.medium.com/leveraging-java-reflection-to-improve-code-quality-in-spring-boot-0829fa906c89)
+- Read my article on: [Medium](https://jackynote.medium.com/leveraging-java-reflection-to-improve-code-quality-in-spring-boot-0829fa906c89)
+- Follow me on Twitter: https://twitter.com/ducanhdev